theronhitchman/euclidean-geometry/class/index.md

 > **Conjecture R (Rundall)**: Let ABC be a triangle.
 Then ABC is isosceles with AB
 > congruent to BC if and only if the medians from A and C are congruent.

+#### 28 October

+> **Task T**: Find a good definition for the phrases "points A and B lie on the same side of line l", and "points A and B lie on opposite sides of line l."